jean-pierreBoth/coreset/README.md

 #### Conclusion:

 **The results are, on the average at 5% above the reference cost obtained by faster map, and consistently under 10% even with our simplistic weighted kmedoid implementation.
 The speed is one or two orders of magnitude faster**.

 ##### Results on the [$\alpha$,$\beta$] approximation can be found [here](./bmor.md)

-Examples provided are the standard Mnist-digits and Mnist-fashion.